CodeFab-io/ElmSharp/README.md

     subscriptions: ElmFuncs.Subscriptions);
 ```

+We are now able to run the most boring game in the universe, by running `dotnet run` in our console.

-If we run the application we'll be able to see the initial screen of our game.
-But alas, it is a **very** boring game, since we can't guess a number, or even [quit the application](https://stackoverflow.com/questions/11828270/how-do-i-exit-vim).
-Let's fix that 💪
+As expected, it is a **very** boring game, since we can't guess a number, or even [quit the application](https://stackoverflow.com/questions/11828270/how-do-i-exit-vim).
+Let's fix that, shall we? 💪 (And, for now you can use `Ctrl+C` to "quit" the game 😅).

 ### 🚪 Add feature: quit the game

-ElmSharp comes with some built-in commands, and the one we are interested in is `StopApp` which can be obtained via `Command.StopAppWithCode(int exitCode)`.
+ElmSharp comes with some built-in commands, and the one we are interested in is `StopAppCommand` which can be obtained via `Command.StopAppWithCode(int exitCode)`.
 This sounds like a perfect candidate for the "quit the game" feature.

-However, we must keep two things in mind: `Command` can only come from `Init` or `Update`.
+However, we must keep two things in mind: a `Command` can only come from the `Init` or `Update` functions.
 Given that we don't want our application to quit upon start, we must do it in the `Update` function.
 The hurdle is that `Update` can only be triggered by a `Message`.
 So we need some kind of message that lets us know the player has pressed a key.
 For this we can use a `Subscription`.

 Our goal will be:

 * Create a new `Message`: `PlayerPressedKey`

-* Add a `Subscription` that will listed to keyboard key presses and send this `PlayerPressedKey` message
+* Add a `Subscription` that will listen to keyboard key presses and send this `PlayerPressedKey` message

 * Adjust the `Update` function to react accordingly to our new `PlayerPressedKey` message

 Let's do this 🤘.

 ### ➕ Creating a new `Message`

+We can add the new message to our `Message.cs` file:

 ```csharp
 // 📃 Message.cs